feilipu/ReGIS/README.md

 Read here for a full description on [how to enable ReGIS for Windows 10 and Linux desktop machines](https://feilipu.me/2022/09/28/regis-serial-graphics-for-arduino-rc2014/).

 ReGIS interprets commands that allow you to simply and efficiently control a video monitor screen and draw pictures on the screen with lines, curves, and circles using a serial interface (USART).
-Also, ReGIS provides commands to include
+Also, ReGIS provides commands to include scalable text characters in pictures.
+The ReGIS graphics language is designed for conciseness and easy transport of code from the host to the ReGIS device.
+The language consists of commands that are modified by options.

 ## Preparing XTERM to support ReGIS